 Checking a website for safety

 There’s no perfect way to know if a website is safe, but you can check with tools like VirusTotal, Norton Safe Web, and Web of Trust.
 Use good security software, and trust your gut.
-If something feels off, it’s best to stay away.
+If something feels off, stay away.

-There’s no canonical list of what is and what is not safe.
+There’s no canonical list of what is or is not safe.

-For some people, “safe” means no malware would be downloaded by visiting the site.
-For others, “safe” means there isn’t any risqué humor.
-For still others, it could mean the site represents a company safe to do business with.
+For some people, safe means you won’t pick up malware by visiting the site.
+For others, safe means there isn’t any risqué humor.
+For still others, the site represents a company safe to do business with.

 I don’t believe it’s possible to get an absolutely safe/not-safe decision from any service or tool.
 But you can get data to help you make that determination yourself, based on your own criteria.